Robert E. Stein

 July 99 to October 99

 Bayco is a $30 million electrical appliance company Located in Dallas, Texas with a sister plant in Mexico.
-My responsibility was to act as Sr. Consultant in implementing the Manufacturing and Distribution modules including: Forecasting, Multi-Plant Manufacturing Planning (MRP), Shop Floor Control, Product Data Management, Product Costing, Manufacturing Accounting, Sales Order Management, Purchase Order Management and Inventory Management.
+My responsibility was to act as Sr. Consultant in implementing the Manufacturing and Distribution modules including: Forecasting, Multi-Plant Manufacturing Planning (MRP), Shop Floor Control, Product Data Management, Product Costing, Manufacturing Accounting, Sales Order Management, Advanced Pricing, Purchase Order Management and Inventory Management.
 Tasks included configuring all AAIs, Menus, Versions, creating reports, creating/executing all test scripts including functional testing at the program level CRP.

 CCP (World 7.3)